wrybread/ESP32ArduinoRenogy/README.md

 ![load modes](https://sinkingsensation.com/stuff/renogy/load_modes.jpg)

+It's also interesting to note that according to the manual the charge controller will show a fault code if the draw of the load pins exceeds the capacity by 105%.
+But they don't tell us what that capacity is...

-Such an odd limitation to make them only apply to lights.
+Such an odd limitation to design them only to handle lights.
 Oh well, nothing an ESP32 can't fix.

 ## See Also